UppsalaNLP/uuparser/README.md

 ##### Input has the same structure as the training data, and we take the dev files

-python src/parser.py --predict --outdir [results directory] --modeldir [a directory containing one model per language] --datadir [directory of UD files with the structure UD\_\*\*/iso\_id-ud-train/dev.conllu] --include [languages to include denoted by their ISO id] --pseudo-proj --dynet-mem 5000
+python src/parser.py --predict --outdir [results directory] --modeldir [a directory containing one model per language] --datadir [directory of UD files with the structure UD\_\*\*/iso\_id-ud-train/dev.conllu] --include [languages to include denoted by their ISO id] --dynet-mem 5000

 The parser will store the resulting conll file in the out directory (`--outdir`).

 #### Citation

-If you make use of this software for research purposes, we'll appreciate citing the following:
+If you make use of this software for research purposes, we'll appreciate if you cite the following:

+If you use version 2.0:

+    @InProceedings{delhoneux17arc,
+        author    = {Miryam de Lhoneux and Sara Stymne and Joakim Nivre}, title     = {Arc-Hybrid Non-Projective Dependency Parsing with a Static-Dynamic Oracle}, booktitle = {Proceedings of the The 15th International Conference on Parsing Technologies (IWPT).}, year      = {2017},
+        address = {Pisa, Italy}
+    }

+If you use version 1.0:

     @InProceedings{uu-conll17,
         author    = {Miryam de Lhoneux and Yan Shao and Ali Basirat and Eliyahu Kiperwasser and Sara Stymne and Yoav Goldberg and Joakim Nivre},